jidongxiao/CSCI1200-DataStructures/hws/03_amazon_prime/README.md

 (87,3) (11,1) (14,1) (31,4) (101,4) (21,2) (23,1) (3,4) (38,5) (100,2) (109,1) (80,4) (15,3) (71,5) (52,5) (67,2) (78,2) (69,3) (72,2) (93,4) (35,3) (102,4) (81,4) (107,4) (79,4) (58,1) (105,5) (90,2) (6,3) (9,3) (53,4) (59,2) (62,2) (94,2) (54,2) (85,3) (57,5) (5,4) (32,4) (39,2) (42,2)
 ```

 We know this first line represents movie ratings given by user 0.
-If this above line is stored in the *line* argument, passed to the *process_one_line* function, then this function will set:
+If this above line is stored in the *line* argument as an std::string, passed to the *process_one_line* function, then this function will set:

 - matrix[0][87] to 3 // it's the first row, and that corresponds to matrix[0], and the rating to movie 87 is 3.
 - matrix[0][11] to 1